green-coding-solutions/example-applications/puppeteer-firefox-chrome/README.md

 ## Using this container for development

-A simple puppeteer script that fetches data from the <green-coding.org> is present
+A simple puppeteer script that fetches data from the <green-coding.berlin> is present
 in this directory in a Firefox and Chrome variant.

 ### Using Firefox